 A big part of our model is including you in the development of new and existing products.
 That way, we are sure that we only create products that will be loved and worn for many years.
 Join our Community here.

 We work politically to give the environment more attention in the clothing industry.
 We have (amongst other things) sent multiple letters to the government requesting an environmental tax.
-We also believe that the industry must take larger responsibility, and use our position to front this as best we can.
+We also believe that the industry must take more responsibility, and use our position to front this as best we can.
 See examples here and here.

 SELF-IMPOSED ENVIRONMENTAL TAX

-Until our government steps up, we set aside 15 NOK of every online sale to pay a self-imposed environmental tax.
+We set aside 15 NOK of every online sale to pay a self-imposed environmental tax.
 This tax is used for saving and repairing clothing, bringing us closer to our vision of reducing the world's clothing consumption.
 Read more here.

 NO DISCOUNTS – FAIR PRICES

-Sales campaigns are in many ways the one of the main contributors to overconsumption.
+Discounts are in many ways the one of the main contributors to overconsumption.
 We can't talk about sustainability and offer discounts at the same time.
 Read more about our discount philosophy here and here.

 WE CALCULATE OUR ENVIRONMENTAL FOOTPRINT